spatie/laravel-backup/docs/installation-and-setup.md

 ];
 ```

+## Path of the backup.

+By default, the backup will be saved into the `public/laravel-backup/` directory of your laravel application.
+This folder most probably is configured to be public.
+If you want the backup to be accessible only by authorized users, you should consider to set the `'disks' => 'local'` setting to `'disks' => 'local_secure'`.
+The backup will be saved in the `storage/laravel-backup` directory then.

 ## Scheduling

 After you have performed the basic installation you can start using the `backup:run`, `backup:clean`, `backup:list` and `backup:monitor`-commands.
 In most cases you'll want to schedule these commands so you don't have to manually run `backup:run` everytime you need a new backup.